Sutton and Epsom 8, Hertford 39

 “We need to score four tries every game and score five points every week.
 That’s fine but at times the game management was poor.

 “We addressed that at half-time.
 We wanted to get Sam Walker

 on the pitch so we switched Joe Stockwell

-to scrum half, Ben Creasey
+to scrum half, Ben Creasey was doing okay.